-Active360™ will be an extremely useful program for people:
+Active360™ will be an extremely useful program for sedentary or elderly, especially:

 - Deterioration in movement

 - Post Hospitalisation

 - Risk of falling

 - Or anyone who is keen to improve their independence and functional abilities and return to active lifestyle